KeturahDev/express-demo/README.md

   - GET: to read it
   - DELETE: to delete it
 - Express is a simple, minimalistic and lightweight framework for building web servers
+- You should never trust data sent by the client.
+Always validate!
+Use Joi package to perform input validation.

 ### Anatomy of cunstructing an endpoint